 Life under Xi Jinping has seen disappearances, televised confessions, and stepped-up surveillance.
 Is this the 'new normal'?

-- By Eva PilsEva Pils is a Reader in Transnational Law at the Dickson Poon School of Law, King’s College London, a Non-resident Research Fellow at the U.S.-Asia Law Institute at the New York University School of Law, and author of China's human rights lawyers: advocacy and resistance (Routledge, 2014)., Taisu ZhangTaisu Zhang is an Associate Professor at the Duke University School of Law., Isabel HiltonIsabel Hilton is a London-based journalist and broadcaster.
+- By Eva PilsEva Pils is a Reader in Transnational Law at the Dickson Poon School of Law, King’s College London, a Non-resident Research Fellow at the U.S.-Asia Law Institute at the New York University School of Law, and author of China's human rights lawyers: advocacy and resistance (Routledge, 2014)., Taisu ZhangTaisu Zhang is an Associate Professor at Yale Law School., Isabel HiltonIsabel Hilton is a London-based journalist and broadcaster.

 In the three-plus years since Xi Jinping assumed leadership of China, observers and scholars of the country have increasingly coalesced around the idea that his term in office has coincided with a shift in the tone, if not the practice, of Chinese politics.
 Earlier this week, legal scholar Eva Pils, writing for the University of Nottingham, cited televised confessions, abductions, new legislation on national security, changes to criminal procedure, and surveillance of civil society organizations among other developments in the political sphere that to her constitute “the rise of rule by fear.”
 In an essay last week, political scientist Minxin Pei, used the phrase “rule of fear” to describe a similar list of recent events, including disappearances of business leaders and booksellers and anxiety among government bureaucrats, in his assessment that China is engaged in a “revival of totalitarian scare tactics.”
 China, Pei wrote, “is once again gripped by fear in a way it has not been since the era of Mao Zedong,” who ruled China with an iron grip from the 1949 founding the People’s Republic until his death in 1976.
 How apt is this characterization?
 What does it mean for the prospects of political and economic reform in China?
 And how, if at all, should it change U.S. policy?